onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 parents I see them all the time we're very close

-tape script 2.6 do you have a car yes I do no I don't have you got a bike yes I have no I haven't I don't have a camera
+tapescript 2.6 do you have a car yes I do no I don't have you got a bike yes I have no I haven't I don't have a camera
 I haven't got an iPod

-tape script 2.7
+tapescript 2.7
 and seven things I like doing play games on my playstation go out with my friends download music and films send emails and